pavelchowdhury99/views_indexes_and_transactions_in_sql/README.md

 ### When not to use SQL views
 1. Run time of query needs to be less.
+2. When column names of the views are not finalized.
-2. When you are planning to create multiple tables / views on top of it.
+3. When you are planning to create multiple views on top of it and this view might change often.

 ## Indexes